Switzerland men's national pitch and putt team

 It is member of the European Pitch and Putt Association, and one of the founders of the Federation of International Pitch and Putt Associations (FIPPA) in 2006.
 Switzerland reached the 7th place in the Pitch and Putt World Cup in 2004 and the 7th place in the 2010 European Championship.

 National team

-Player for the Nationalteam 2019
+Player for the Nationalteam 2025

+Active players for the Swiss Pitch and Putt Nationalteam 2025.

+Active players for the Swiss Pitch and Putt Nationalteam 2024.

-Active players for the Swiss Pitch and Putt Nationalteam.
+Active players for the Swiss Pitch and Putt Nationalteam 2019.

 Active players for the Swiss Pitch and Putt Nationalteam 2018.